Hello once again!

 "Hey Rick, who you talking to?
 Your mistress?" a male's voice said jokingly.

-"G'day Shane."
-Miri said laughing.
+"Hello Shane."
+Miri laughed.
 "How are you and the new lady?
 What's her name?"

 "Miri?
 Hey!
-Uh, I don't really remember her name that well, I think it was Susan." they all laughed at Shane.
+Uh, I don't really remember her name that well, I think it was Susan."
+The siblings laughed at Shane.
 "Oh!
 Hey, I almost forgot, the guys at work wanted to thank you for the autographed poster, mostly Leon though.
-Says when ya two meet, ya'll gonna lock eyes and fall in love."
+Says when you two meet up again, ya'll gonna lock eyes and fall in love."
 Shane started making kissing sounds.

 Miri laughed loudly.
 "Leave the man alone, Shane.
 Well I have to go, been on the phone for almost two hours and I got an interview tomorrow morning, super early.
 So goodnight, love you guys and tell the guys I said hey."